Shahriyar-Rahim/book-api-expressjs/readme.md

     ```sh
     npm install
     ```
-4. Create a `.env` file in the root directory and add your MongoDB connection string.
+4. Create a `.env` file in the root directory and add your localhost port.
     ```
-    MONGO_URI="your_mongodb_connection_string"
+    PORT = 8080
     ```
 5. Run the server
     ```sh